 The high-efficiency CHP plant supplies more than two-thirds of the site’s electrical demand and more than 90% of the required thermal energy.

-The CHP plant is part of Bausch + Lomb’s energy and sustainability strategy to improve its environmental and social impacts, and reduces the plants operation costs by approx. €1million per annum.
+The CHP plant is part of the company’s energy and sustainability strategy to improve environmental and social impacts while reducing costs.

-Phase two of the site’s energy strategy was to install auto production technologies.
-Derek O’Connor, recalls, “A number of auto-production technologies were considered such as wind and solar for the site.
-However, CHP technology was chosen based on its availability and return on investment potential.
-The chosen size and type of CHP was determined in-house and driven by the plant load demand in terms of electrical and thermal usage.”
+Phase two of the site’s energy strategy included the specification of CHP, which was selected based on its availability and return on investment potential.
+Derek O’Connor said: “The chosen size and type of CHP was determined in-house and driven by the plant load demand in terms of electrical and thermal usage.”